 Diabetes and epilepsy

 Sexually transmitted infections (STIs)

-STIs can be passed on through sex with an infected person, especially if you don't use a condom.
+STIs can be passed on through unprotected sex with an infected person.
 Some STIs can be passed on from one person to another without penetration.

-If you are HIV positive, you can pass the virus on to your baby during pregnancy, at birth, or by breastfeeding.
+If you're HIV positive, you can pass the virus on to your baby during pregnancy, at birth, or by breastfeeding.
 See living with HIV to find out more about pregnancy and HIV.